skybird23333/blooklet-utility-mod/README.md

 # blooklet-utility-mod
 A userscript for Blooklet, compatible with tampermonkey.
-**Due to state management, some features will not work until joining the quiz, and some will have to be configured before joining the quiz.
-Please read each module's description.**
+> Due to state management, some features will not work until joining the quiz, and some will have to be configured before joining the quiz.
+Please read each module's description.

 # Features
+- Easy to use mod menu, just use tampermonkey/paste in console
 - Showing quiz data
   - Favourites, play count, internal ID, name, description
-  - View all questions and answers in new tab(You need to be logged in)
+  - View all questions and answers in new tab(login required)
-- Unlock (almost) all skins
+- Unlock all skins
-  - Some skins are not unlockable(to be fixed).
-  - Some hidden skins are not unlockable.
+> The ability to unlock skins requires the name of the skin to be known, include those of which that are hidden.
+If you know a skin name and would like to contribute, please open an issue and it will be added.

 # Usage
 ## Tampermonkey